kailashnathkutti/spring-xd-examples/README.md

 ### This piece of code was tested in following environment
   - Sprnig XD
   - Rabbit MQ 3.3.4
-  - PHD 2 (Works on any Apache Hadoop 2 variants)
+  - Pivotal Single node VM 2.0 (Works on any Apache Hadoop 2 variants but tested on Pivotal Hadoop 2)
-  - Pivotal Single node VM 2.0
   - Esper 4.6
   - Node.js latest